Skip to content

 • Credential compromised

-Step 1: Create Status List Manager
+Step 1: Create status list manager

-using SdJwt.Net.StatusList;
+using SdJwt.Net.StatusList.Issuer;

 using SdJwt.Net.StatusList.Models;

-var statusList = new StatusList(capacity: 100000);
+var statusManager = new StatusListManager(

-Step 2: Issue Credential with Status Reference
+Step 2: Issue credential with status reference

 var statusIndex = 42; // Unique index for this credential